pspdev/pspdev.github.io/basic_programs.md

 ![](images/sdl2_mixer.png)

-This is a simple program to use the SDL2_mixer library.
+> This is a simple program to use the SDL2_mixer library.
+It handle audio playback in multimedia applications and games.
+It supports various audio formats(MP3/OGG).

 Click on details below to see the code and how to build it.

 <details markdown="1">